Richard-Barrett/ITDataServicesInfra/README.md

 The **`.dockerignore`** file allows you to exclude files from the context like a **`.gitignore`** file allow you to exclude files from your git repository.
 It helps to make build faster and lighter by excluding from the context big files or repository that are not used in the build.
 The **`.dockerignore`** file is similar to hte **`.gitignore`** file used in Git.

 ## Web Scraping
-Web scraping is a mean in which you can automate a lot of your data export and imports.
+Web scraping is a means in which you can automate a lot of your data export and imports.
 What this means is that you can use the repository in the following manner to help aid you in this process.
 Please see the following image to understand how Web Scraping works in terms of the overall process flow.

 ![Image](https://www.lucidchart.com/publicSegments/view/55833c2f-f932-4b14-8d16-9748c609e03e/image.jpeg)